CBT first treatment session notes example

 Treatment Plan:

-We will commence using a 5 areas model to inform our formulation.
-Probable formulation on information gathered to date – Beck formulation.
+We will commence using a 5 areas model to inform this formulation further.

 Risk Assessment